Why Division II and III Athletes Deserve NIL Opportunities Too

 The Passionate Fan Base of Division II Football

 Division II football teams have dedicated fans who show a lot of community spirit.
-This fan support can help athletes find NIL deals.
+This fan involvement can help athletes discover NIL opportunities.
 Local businesses are more likely to partner with Division II athletes who have a big following and influence in the community.

 A Division II football player can work with a local sports store.
 They can promote the store’s brand at games and events.
 This helps the store sell more and gives the athlete money and more visibility.